Paul-Runge/module-1-challenge/README.md

 ## Challenge Overview

 This project was all about refactoring the starter code for this website in order to follow accessibility standards and increase search engine optimization.
-We were given a User Story and specific Acceptance Criteria as a guide:
+We were given a User Story and specific Acceptance Criteria a a guide:

 ## User Story